nodejs/community-committee/GOVERNANCE.md

 * A CC member opens an issue explaining the proposal/issue and @-mentions
   @nodejs/community-committee.
-* After 72 hours, if there are two or more `LGTM`s from other CC members and no explicit opposition from other TSC members, then the proposal is approved.
+* After 72 hours, if there are two or more `LGTM`s from other CC members and no explicit opposition from other CC members, then the proposal is approved.
 * If there are any CC members objecting, then a conversation ensues until either the proposal is dropped or the objecting members are persuaded.
 If there is an extended impasse, a motion for a vote may be made.